Michael-Holmes-SDE/TextTools/doc/Plan.md

 *   **INPUT**
 	1. cat: files
 	2. tac: files
-	3. cut: DO ONCE I UNDERSTAND
+	3. cut: files, -f identifier, [OPTIONAL] columns to print(non-inclusive of end number, and separated by a comma)
 	4. paste: files
 	5. grep: files and the string to search for, inputted before the file names
 	6. head: files
 	7. tail: files
 	8. sort: files
-	9. wc: files, output is
+	9. wc: files
 *   **OUTPUT**
 	1. cat: the text of the two files printed top-to-bottom
 	2. tac: the text of the two files printed bottom-to-top, line-by-line
-	3. cut: DO ONCE I UNDERSTAND
+	3. cut: specified or the first column of the file(s) given, comma separated if multiple columns
 	4. paste: one row from each file in each row, separated by commas(file1row1, file2row1, \n, file1row2, file2row2, etc.)
 	5. grep: all the lines in the file(s) that contain that exact string
 	6. head: the first 10 (or another specified amount) of lines of those combined files